 Consider the following to determine the type of vendor you need.
-Keep in mind that you may need multiple SLVs or even multiple MLVs to complete your localization work.
+Keep in mind that you may need multiple SLVs or even multiple MLVs to complete your localisation work.

-Some vendors offer expertise in specializations e.g. creative marketing, transcreations, health content, legal etc.
+Some vendors offer expertise in specialisations e.g. creative marketing, transcreations, health content, legal etc.

-Certain vendors specialize in review services, content creation, testing, etc.
+Certain vendors specialise in review services, content creation, testing, etc.

 If you want your content quality controlled, you may want to hire a second “review vendor”.
 Think of quality control like having an editor review a writer’s work.